KarmaComputing/dag-directed-acyclic-graph-example/README.md

-# DAGs - directed acyclic graphs
+# Run *complex* playwright tests in parallel using DAGs - directed acyclic graphs

 ## Why?
-Running tests takes longer the more you have- this is especially common in DevOps pupelines
+Running tests takes longer the more you have- especially common in Playwright tests and DevOps pipelines

-Often in DevOps pipelines, test pipelines get longer and longer to run- especially if tests take too long to run.
+Often in DevOps pipelines, test suite pipelines get longer and longer to run- especially if tests take too long to run.

+This becomes a problem especially is tests must run in a certain order- and you're watiing a long time if other, non-dependant tests are ran sequentially.

 Solution?
-State interdependent taks, then parrellise them!
+State interdependent taks, then parrellise those that can be ran in parallel!

-> Hint: In addition to this, make your you're failing fast- don't make developers wait 30mins to be told about a lint issue- run *some* quick win tests early.
+> Hint: In addition to this, make sure you're failing fast- don't make developers wait 30mins to be told about a lint issue- run *some* quick win tests early.